dnlup/doc/README.md

   // `sampler.cpu` will be `undefined`
   // `sampler.memory` will be `undefined`
   doStuffWithEventLoopDelay(sampler.eventLoopDelay.computed)
-  doStuffWithEventLoopUtilization(sampler.eventLoopUtilization.raw) // Available only on Node versions that support it })
+  doStuffWithEventLoopUtilization(sampler.eventLoopUtilization.utilization) // Available only on Node versions that support it
+})
 ```